Black-Hill/Neural_Network_Service/README.md

 # instrument-technicals-service
-A service that gets technical data for instruments by quering the OCHL and performing calculations to determing indicator data.
+A service that gets technical data for instruments by quering the OHLC and performing calculations to determine indicator data.